fhgomes/fhgomes/entrevistas/technical-interview-template.md

 - Have you ever worked with or studied Java 9+?
   - Java 17 / java 19?
-   - Are you able to say 3 recente features of these versions?
+   - Are you able to say 3 recent features of these versions?
   - What you can say about lambdas?
   - What is a difference from map to flatMap
   - Other advanced Java questions can be asked